 - It is slow for large result sets with many columns.
 DISTINCT performs an ORDER BY operation to remove duplicates.

 - It is slow for large cartesian products, which will still load lots of data into memory

 As a rule of thumb, when you get unwanted duplicates, always review your JOIN predicates.
 There’s probably a subtle cartesian product in there somewhere.

 7. Not using the MERGE statement

 This isn’t really a mistake, but probably some lack of knowledge or some fear towards the powerful MERGE statement.
 Some databases know other forms of UPSERT statements, e.g. MySQL’s ON DUPLICATE KEY UPDATE clause.
-But MERGE is really so powerful, most importantly in databases that heavily extend the SQL standard, such as SQL Server.
+But MERGE is really so powerful, most importantly in databases that heavily extend the SQL standard.

 If you’re UPSERTING by chaining INSERT and UPDATE or by chaining SELECT ..
 FOR UPDATE and then INSERT or UPDATE, think again.
 Apart from risking race conditions, you might be able to express a simpler MERGE statement.

 8. Using aggregate functions instead of window functions

 Before the introduction of window functions, the only means to aggregate data in SQL was by using a GROUP BY clause along with aggregate functions in the projection.
 This works well in many cases, and if aggregation data needed to be enriched with regular data, the grouped query can be pushed down into a joined subquery.